AdobeDocs/experience-manager-65.en/help/assets/drm.md

 1. In the Assets console, select a folder and create a review task on the folder.
 1. Review and approve/reject the assets in the review task and click **[!UICONTROL Complete]**.
 1. Navigate to the folder for which you created the review task.
 The status for the assets that you approved/reject is displayed at the bottom in the card view.
-In the list view, the approval and expiry statuses are diaplayed in appropriate columns.
+In the list view, the approval and expiry statuses are displayed in appropriate columns.

    ![chlimage_1-161](assets/chlimage_1-161.png)

-1. To search for assets based on their status, click/tap the **[!UICONTROL Search]** icon to display the Omni Search bar.
+1. To search for assets based on their status, tap **[!UICONTROL Search]** to display the Omnisearch bar.

    ![chlimage_1-162](assets/chlimage_1-162.png)

-1. Hit the Return key and then click/tap the **[!UICONTROL GlobalNav]** icon to display the Search panel.
+1. Press return and then tap **[!UICONTROL GlobalNav]** to display the Search panel.
 1. In the Search panel, tap/click **[!UICONTROL Publish Status]** and select **[!UICONTROL Published]** to search for published assets in AEM Assets.

    ![chlimage_1-163](assets/chlimage_1-163.png)